Muses

 To wonder, contemplate, mull over, consider reflectively, ponder or meditate upon — usually in silence.

-Yes, love is very special, and it’s heart shaped, so I’m told,
+Yes, love is very special, and it’s kind of heart shaped, so I’m told,

-And also red, though some say he or she has a heart of gold.
+And also red, though some say that he or she has a heart of gold.

-Just so long as love’s beating in me, and universally.
+Just so long as love’s beating within me, and universally.

-“Hi there, how are you today?” you’ll often hear folk say,
+“Hi there, how are you today?”, you will often hear folk say,

-Yet, when one says, “Not good”, some are quick to turn away.
+Yet, when one says, “Not good,” some folk are quick to turn away.

 It’s funny how they ask you, yet, don’t seem to want to hear

-I love my little garden, it’s full of pretty flowers,
+I love my little garden, it’s so full of pretty flowers,

-And when the sun is shining, I work in it for hours.
+And when the sun is shining, I oft work in it for hours.

 I have a little visitor who likes to help as well,